- Written by Dr.Mehmet Demircioglu

 What signs should make me contact my doctor quickly?

-I prefer patients to stay calm, but I do not want them to be passive.
+Patients should stay steady, but they should not become passive.
 Some signs should lead to quick contact with the doctor or clinic.

 Increasing pain is one of them.
-Mild soreness can be normal, but pain that becomes stronger, sharper, or more localized after the first days should be discussed.
+Mild soreness can be normal, but pain that becomes stronger, sharper, or more localized after the first days needs review.

 Spreading redness is another sign.
 A little pinkness can be normal, but redness that expands outward, becomes hot, or looks angry is different.